cosmic-dawn-group/QUEST/ReadMe.md

 # QUEST: A machine learning framework to generate quasar spectra

-QUEST is an implementation of a Variational Auto-Encoder (VAE) with the primary purpose of generating realistic quasar spectra and post-processing them to obtain synthetic quasar photometry.
+QUEST (Quasar Unsupervised Encoder and Synthesis Tool) is an implementation of a Variational Auto-Encoder (VAE) with the primary purpose of generating realistic quasar spectra and post-processing them to obtain synthetic quasar photometry.
 QUEST can also be used to reconstruct spectra with limited wavelength coverage, absorption systems, and even the continuum blueward of the Lyman-$\alpha$ emission line (with some caveats).

 Check out the [paper]() for a full breakdown of its capabilities and limitations.